Get the best finish for walls before hanging wallpaper or painting

 Top tip: Filling the gaps

-If there are any noticeable gaps between the strips of lining paper after it has been hung and the paste has dried, use a flexible filler and a filling knife to fill the gap.
+There may be noticeable gaps between the strips of lining paper after it has been hung and the paste has dried.
+If so, use a flexible filler and a filling knife to fill the gap.
 If necessary, allow the filler to dry out fully before sanding flat with an 80 grit (or medium grade) sandpaper and a sanding block.

 If any lining paper has overlapped after the paste has dried, carefully remove the excess paper with a sharp utility knife and long metal rule.